jingzhian/mkdocs-md-notes/docs/ophthalmology.md

   - Corneal changes

 ### Uveitis
+Uveitis (ie, viral or parasitic infection within the eye) presents as blurred vision with moderate pain, conjunctival injection, and constricted pupils.
+Hypopyon (cell layering within the anterior chamber) is seen in severe anterior uveitis.
+Keratic precipitates ("mutton fat") and iris nodules may be seen.
+It is associated with HLA B27-related conditions.

 Uveitis presents with moderate pain and blurred vision.
 Cornea may be hazy.
 The anterior chamber shows flare and cells on slit lamp examination.
 The pupil is constricted with a poor light response (In acute glaucoma, the pupil is dilated and is nonreactive to light).

 Uveitis is characterized by inflammation of the iris, ciliary body, and/or choroid.
 It can occur in association with a number of systemic autoimmune disorders (eg, spondyloarthritis, sarcoidosis, inflammatory bowel disease) but is only an infrequent complication of SS.

 Characterized by inflammation of the iris, ciliary body, and/or choroid.
 It can occur in association with a number of systemic autoimmune disorders (e.g. spondyloarthritis, sarcoidosis, inflammatory bowel disease).
 It is also an infrequent complication of Sjogren Syndrome.

+ Tertiary syphilis can manifest as uveitis, causing eye redness, ocular pain, and decreased vision.
+Tertiary syphilis is extremely rare in children and, when present, should raise suspicion for sexual abuse.

 ### Anterior Uveitis